hachyderm/community/accounts/corporate-accounts.md

 ### 3. Say It Once: "The Wikipedia" policy

 Measuring spam is hard.
 We expect you to stay away from repetitive content.

+> I agree to share new content and do my best to prevent repetitive content.
+I understand that words can be changed but messaging can remain consistent.
+I agree to only share my message once.

 We don't have time to chase you around.